twilight-rs/twilight-rs.github.io/src/chapter_4_bots_using_dawn.md

-# Bots using Dawn
+# Bots using Twilight

-Below is a list of bots known to be using the Dawn ecosystem.
+Below is a list of bots known to be using the Twilight ecosystem.
 The use could be as small as only [the gateway] or [HTTP proxy], or as large as all of the [core crates].

 ### Kona

-Kona runs the Dawn server, and is a sample bot of what you can do with it.
+Kona runs the Twilight server, and is a sample bot of what you can do with it.

 *Source*: [GitHub][bot:kona:source]